Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 K-point convergence can be run either as a stand-alone [workflow](../../workflows/overview.md), or prepended as a [Workflow Add-on](../../workflows/addons/overview.md) to another [property calculation](../../properties/overview.md).

-For the sake of the present tutorial, we will study the issue of k-point convergence for the case of crystalline silicon under its equilibrium cubic-diamond crystal structure, by making use of [VASP](../../software-directory/modeling/vasp/overview.md) as the main simulation engine.
+In the present tutorial, we will study the issue of k-point convergence for the case of crystalline silicon under its equilibrium cubic-diamond crystal structure, by making use of [VASP](../../software-directory/modeling/vasp/overview.md) as the main simulation engine.
 We will investigate k-point convergence in the context of a [Total Energy](../../properties-directory/scalar/total-energy.md) calculation.

 ## Create Job

 Silicon in its cubic-diamond crystal structure is the [default material](../../materials/default.md) that is shown on [new job creation](../../jobs-designer/overview.md), unless this default was [changed](../../entities-general/actions/set-default.md) by the user following [account](../../accounts/overview.md) creation.
-If silicon is still the default choice, it will as such be automatically loaded at the moment of the [opening](../../jobs/actions/create.md) of [Job Designer](../../jobs-designer/overview.md).
+If silicon is still the default choice, it will be automatically loaded at the moment of the [opening](../../jobs/actions/create.md) of [Job Designer](../../jobs-designer/overview.md).

 ## Choose workflow